Connected Youth Initiative’s Learn and Earn Opportunity

 Are you interested in exploring a career in education, child development, child care, social work, recreation, or even criminal justice?
 Do you want to share your hobbies, interests, and passions to impact youth and children?
 If so, this is the opportunity for you!

-Nebraska Children and Families Foundation’s Connected Youth Initiative and Beyond School Bells Initiative are teaming-up to partner with Central Plains Center for Services to offer current and prospective college students a PAID internship working in either a summer program for school-aged youth or at an early childhood center to learn more about these fields and to help you gain a meaningful work experience.
+Nebraska Children and Families Foundation’s Connected Youth Initiative and Beyond School Bells Initiative are teaming-up to partner with Central Plains Center for Services to offer current and prospective college students a PAID internship working in either a summer program for school-aged youth to learn more about these fields and to help you gain a meaningful work experience.

 Beyond School Bells is dedicated to improving access to and quality of extended learning opportunities (ELOs) for low-income students.
 These ELOs have shown to increase student academic achievement and help high-performing students stay engaged and develop a deeper level of understanding.
 Beyond School Bell educators are the great equalizer in American education and are crucial in creating a system that better serves all Nebraskans.

-There are two tracks within this internship.
-You can work with school-aged children in a summer enrichment program or with younger children at a day-care center.
-In either track, you will get paid on-the-job experience and will use already developed curriculum to teach an 8-week *course* of a topic that interests you.
+Get paid, on-the-job experience working with school-aged children in a summer enrichment program!
+We provide you with the support and curriculum resources to have the opportunity to teach children topics that interest you.
 Potential topics include theater, science, aviation, college preparation, kitchen chemistry, environmental education, sports and even more!

 In addition to your work on site, you will connect with peer instructors bi-weekly to extend your work-learning experience and learn how to leverage this experience in the future.